Quick Answer

 Like all diesel air heaters, a self-generating diesel heater needs electrical power during startup.

-The YeloDeer YD-MH-04D uses built-in rechargeable batteries for this stage.
-That means the heater does not need to be connected to a vehicle battery or household outlet just to begin the startup process, as long as the internal batteries are properly charged.
+As long as the internal batteries are properly charged, the heater does not need to be connected to a vehicle battery or household outlet just to begin startup.

 Step 2: Diesel Combustion